Eco-anxiety: an overwhelming fear of ecological disaster, or exactly what we need to be feeling if we are going to take action on climate change?

 Is eco-anxiety a rational response to climate change?

-Eco‐anxiety is an emergent and changing form of psychological distress, felt as we become aware of the changing world and try to keep some emotional balance as we begin to understand the existential threats we are facing.
+Eco‐anxiety is an emergent and changing form of psychological distress, felt as we try to keep some emotional balance as we begin to understand the existential threats we are facing.
 It is not a mental illness, but it certainly causes distressing feelings in many people.
 Just this month, the Royal College of Psychiatrists declared a climate and ecological emergency, and released research that found that 60% of people in the UK say the crisis is impacting their mental health now and will continue to in the future.

-Paradoxically, eco-anxiety is a mentally healthy response to the changing reality of the world we call home.
-We should be feeling anxious, sad, scared, guilty, grief, anger and frustration.
-These are emotionally healthy and understandable responses and a sign that we care about what is happening to the world, other species and other people.
+Feeling anxious, sad, scared, guilty, grief, anger and frustration are understandable and healthy responses to the climate crisis, and a sign that we care about what is happening to the world, other species and other people.

 We only feel this distress because we care.
-We care about the people in the global south who are struggling now with conditions caused by climate change that are threats to life; it shows that we have global empathy, that we understand the interconnectedness of all life, and that we cannot save our part of the planet without saving all of it.
+We care about the people in the global south who are struggling now with conditions caused by climate change that are threats to life.
+Eco anxiety shows that we have global empathy, that we understand the interconnectedness of all life, and that we cannot save our part of the planet without saving all of it.

 Children and young people often feel this very powerfully.
 They are facing growing up in a world without the resources and choices that their parents may have had, and they feel especially afraid when adults around them do not seem to share their anxieties.